How to Start a Blog from Scratch and Make Money (6 Steps)

 Great, because starting a blogging business has never been easier and more profitable, and it will be my pleasure to assist you in getting started!

 But don’t worry, we will take it step-by-step.
-If you follow this guide, you’ll have your own blog setup in 30 minutes or so.
+If you follow this guide, you’ll have your blog set up in 30 minutes or so.

 Also, to get the most out of it, simply open a new tab in your browser, so you can easily switch between the two when setting up your new blog.